pyroll-project/pyroll-docs/docs/examples/step_by_step/index.md

     :caption: "File: [`input_04.py`](input_04.py)"
 ```

-If you run the simulation again, you will notice that roll force and roll torque changed and additional empirical
+If you run the simulation again, you will notice that roll force and roll torque changed to higher values.
-coefficients like the rolling efficiency and the lever arm coefficient appear.
-These are used by the model to approximately take friction and shear into account.

 ## Adding More Precise Contact Areas